rveltz/PiecewiseDeterministicMarkovProcesses.jl/docs/src/index.md

 - **rejection methods** for which the user is asked to provide a bound on the reaction rates.
 These last methods are the most "exact" but not the fastest if the reaction rate bound is not tight.
 In case the flow is known analytically, a method is also provided.

 These methods require solving stiff ODEs (for CHV ) in an efficient manner. [```Sundials.jl```](https://github.com/JuliaLang/Sundials.jl) and [```LSODA.jl```](https://github.com/rveltz/LSODA.jl) are great, but other solvers can also be considered (see [stiff ode solvers](http://lh3lh3.users.sourceforge.net/solveode.shtml)).
-Hence, the current package allow the use of all solvers in `DifferentialEquations.jl` thereby giving access to a wide range of solvers.
+Hence, the current package allows the use of all solvers in `DifferentialEquations.jl` thereby giving access to a wide range of solvers.
 In particular, we can test different solvers to see how precise they are.
 Here is an example from `examples/pdmpStiff.jl` for which an analytical expression is available which allows computation of the errors

 ```julia
 Comparison of solvers